|

 usually needed, such as the simple reader Unionway or more advanced applications of the Chinese reader interface, such as Cstar, Twinbridge,

-Although downloading from online databases can be
+or NJStar.
+Output or Downloading Although downloading from online databases can be

 carried out with a Chinese reader application, the buggy characters due to